Skip to content

 Interpretation

 Multiple rooms likely involved; audible sounds may be present.
-Treatment requires multi-point drill-and-dust and ongoing monitoring.
-Total Year-3 range: $1,600–$4,000 including repairs.
-Quarterly plan is now the cost-effective choice to prevent further escalation.
+Treatment requires multi-point drill-and-dust and ongoing monitoring, and localized wood repair may be needed.
+A quarterly plan is now the cost-effective choice to prevent further escalation.

 Colony